java.lang

 - Parameters:

-- the number to take the natural log of
+- a- the number to take the natural log of

 - Returns: